honzasp/dort/doc/Architecture.md

   `Primitive` (`ShapePrimitive`); however, for large triangle meshes a more efficient representation is available.

-- `Material` -- provides a `Bsdf` for any particular intersection of a `Primitive`, uses `Texture`s for parameters that vary in space.
+- `Material` -- computes a `Bsdf` for a particular intersection of a `Primitive`, uses `Texture`s for parameters that vary in space.

 - `Bsdf` -- directly corresponds to the theoretical concept of a BSDF,